callum-hart/immutable-styles/docsNext/basicConcepts.md

 </div>
 ```

-The example above is the equivalant of a CSS rule-set whose *selector* matches HTML elements of type `div` which have the class `sideBar`.
+The example above is the equivalant of a CSS rule-set whose *selector* matches HTML elements of type `div` with the class `sideBar`.

+> 💡Note: it should be noted that *unlike* props in React – only JSX attributes predefined by immutable styles are allowed.